open-sauced/guestbook/README.md

 ## 🤝 Contributing

 All contributors are required to abide by our [Code of Conduct](https://github.com/open-sauced/.github/blob/main/CODE_OF_CONDUCT.md).
-Please follow the Readme directions for contributing.<br>
+Please follow the [README](README.md) directions for contributing.

-If you are interested in contributing to improving of this course, please create an issue and refer to [this guide](CONTRIBUTING.md)
+- **Course improvement**: If you are interested in improving OpenSauced's Intro to Open Source course, please create an issue at our [intro repository](https://github.com/open-sauced/intro) and refer to [the contributing guide](CONTRIBUTING.md).

-- **Translations:** If you want to translate the README and other necessary parts of this repo, check out our [community guidelines](https://github.com/open-sauced/guestbook/blob/main/i18n-guidelines.md).
+- **Translations**: If you want to translate the [README](README.md) and other necessary parts of this repo, check out our [translations guidelines](i18n-guidelines.md).

 ## Contributors